 Labe, Z.M., Y. Peings, and G. Magnusdottir, 2018.
-Contributions of ice thickness to the atmospheric response from projected Arctic sea ice loss, in prep
+Importance of the QBO on the large-scale atmospheric response to loss of Arctic sea ice, in prep.

 Thoman, R. and Z.M.
 Labe., 2017−18 Sea Ice in Western Alaska during the 2017−18 Season: Historical Context and Possible Drivers, Western Alaska Interdisciplinary Science Conference and Forum, Nome, AK (Mar 2018).